 Choosing repertoire for church choirs is one of the most difficult, time-consuming tasks of all choir directors, whether they direct larger or smaller choirs.
 There are some unique challenges facing those who direct smaller choirs, though.
-To support you in your work, I have written a blog post on the topic (with 25 anthem suggestions) on Prelude Music Planner.
+To support you in your work, Timothy Shaw has written a blog post on the topic (with 25 anthem suggestions) on Prelude Music Planner.
 Check it out here.

 I have had many teachers throughout my life, but the one who looms largest in my mind is my first piano teacher, a quiet, elegant woman who lives simply and is, like many artists, frequently misunderstood (some might even say “eccentric”).
 Like countless people around the world, I began piano lessons as an eight-year-old child.
 This makes me extremely ordinary.
 But, in my memory at least, my teacher was anything but ordinary.
 Today, after years in the music profession, I look back on my lessons with her and feel nostalgic.
 And so, in this month of thanksgiving, I want to express my thanks to her by highlighting those qualities that made her effective as a teacher, qualities worthy of emulation.
 (I do so without mentioning her by name, since she has always been one who eschews the limelight.)